Reviewed for 2018

 On the flip side, sole traders face unlimited liability, meaning that there’s no legal distinction between them and their business.
 In other words, should they mount up big business debts they’ll be left personally liable - a worrying prospect for anyone taking substantial financial risks.

-Elsewhere, sole traders aren’t always tax efficient, and setting up a limited company could be a better option - especially once your earnings reach around £25,000 or more.
+Elsewhere, sole traders aren’t always tax efficient and, depending on your circumstances, setting up a limited company could be a better option.
 What’s more, limited companies also offer limited liability, meaning that there is a legal distinction between you and your business.

 Does starting a limited company sound appealing?
 Well it’s always best to speak to an accountant first, as there are other things to consider before taking the plunge - going limited brings more paperwork for one.
 Nonetheless, if it still sounds interesting, here’s our guide to setting up a limited company...

 In contrast to sole traders, no two limited companies are allowed to share the same moniker.
 So you’ll need to come up with something fresh from the outset.
-Perhaps take a look at our punniest names article for some off-the-wall inspiration, but bear in mind that your business’s title will need to meet strict criteria.
+Perhaps take a look at our article about the UK's best business pun names for some off-the-wall inspiration, but bear in mind that your business’s title will need to meet strict criteria.

 Above all else, Companies House won’t allow anything offensive, whilst they also have a long list of ‘sensitive words and phrases’.
 You can find a handy list of those here, and a guide to naming your company on Gov.uk.
 Perhaps double-check your name’s availability online too, through a domain checker.
 What with the increasing opportunities on the web, you’re ideally going to want to choose a domain that shares your company’s name.